I-Am-Nicholas/tic-tac-toe/README.md

 ## DEPENDENCIES

-On the command line the following files are required, in this order, prior to feature testing:

-require './message.rb'

-require './check_combos.rb'

-require './game_state.rb'
+In your preferred REPL, from the directory where the main file lives, require player.rb for feature testing:

-require './player.rb'
+require './lib/player.rb'

 - The RSpec gem library is required for testing.